NixOS/nixpkgs/doc/stdenv/meta.chapter.md

 Alternatively, you can specify other derivations as tests.
 You can make use of the optional parameter to inject the correct package without relying on non-local definitions, even in the presence of `overrideAttrs`.
-Here that's `finalAttrs.public`, but you could choose a different name if `finalAttrs` already exists in your scope.
+Here that's `finalAttrs.finalPackage`, but you could choose a different name if `finalAttrs` already exists in your scope.

 `(mypkg.overrideAttrs f).passthru.tests` will be as expected, as long as the